PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 Getting started with Prism is pretty easy.
 Follow the steps below and you will be up and running quickly with the start of a modular and easy to maintain app.

-> This guide assumes that you have some knowledge of the structure of a WPF project and some comfort with C#.
-An understanding of the Model-View-Viewmodel (MVVM) pattern is helpful as well.
-This would be a good time to refresh on MVVM if needed.
+> This guide assumes that you have some knowledge of the structure of a WPF application project and some comfort with C#.
+An understanding of the Model-View-Viewmodel (MVVM) pattern is helpful as well as WPF lends to that pattern very easily.
+If you aren't, consider taking a moment to do a bit of research on it first.

 ## Install the Nuget Packages

-You have created your app in Visual Studio.
+A brand new WPF application has been created in Visual Studio.
 Next up is to install the appropriate nuget packages.
-You have to make a choice at this point, and that is which container you want to use for managing your dependencies.
+At this point, a choice needs to be made, and that is which container to use for managing dependencies.
 For the purposes of this documentation, Unity will be the container of choice.
 See the list below of what is available.

 | Package | Container | Version |
 |---------|-----------|---------|